TickTeam/guide-tt/ticktick_web_app/how_to_subscribe_ticktick_in_my_own_calendar_app.md

 ### How to subscribe TickTick in my own calendar app?
-**-TickTick allows you to display tasks in your own Calendar apps.**
+**-TickTick allows you to display tasks from TickTick in your own Calendar apps.**

 1.Click the avatar in the upper-right hand of the page.